liferay-upgrades/upgrade-analyzer/README.md

 # Upgrade Analyzer

-This project aims to accelerate upgrade compile times by developing a strategic roadmap.
+This project aims to accelerate the upgrade compile phase duration by developing a strategic roadmap.
-By analyzing the project's dependency graph, we will prioritize module optimization to maximize build efficiency and developer productivity on the compile phase at least.
+By analyzing the project's dependency graph, it will prioritize module optimization to maximize build efficiency and developer productivity in the compile phase at least.

 For now, the output looks like this: